 The National Sleep Foundation recommends 7-9 hours of sleep every night for adults, and many of us are not getting it.
 Improving sleep hygiene — habits associated with quality sleep — is an essential addition to your to-do list.
 After all, sleep is important for nearly every facet of your life — you literally can’t function without it — so it’s time to start paying attention to your body’s needs.
-Here are 10 tips for improving your sleep hygiene and getting better sleep tonight:
+Here are 10 tips for improving your sleep hygiene and getting better sleep tonight.

 Nicotine and caffeine are stimulants, meaning they will keep you wired.
 Cut the coffee, soda, and cigarette by early afternoon.
 Some people are even sensitive to the caffeine in chocolate, so you may want to avoid the desserts as well.
-And while alcohol may make you drowsy, it will negatively affect your sleep quality, causing poor sleep, so avoid drinking too much a couple hours before bedtime.
+And while alcohol may make you drowsy, it will negatively affect your sleep quality, causing poor sleep, so avoid drinking too much a couple of hours before bedtime.

 You should also try to avoid eating or drinking right before bed in general.
-Eating a big meal too close to sleeping will make it difficult to fall asleep, because your body will need to digest your food.
+Eating a big meal too close to sleeping will make it difficult to fall asleep because your body will need to digest your food.
 Drinking too much of anything before bed can cause sleep problems for the obvious reason: you’ll wake up needing to use the bathroom and may have troubling falling asleep again.

 Keep your bedroom dark and cool, optimally between 60-75 degrees.
-Also make sure you have a comfortable mattress and bedding and regularly wash and replace pillows.
+Also, make sure you have a comfortable mattress and bedding and regularly wash and replace pillows.
 Dust mite buildup can lead to a host of problems, including triggering allergies that could interfere with your sleep.
-Wash your pillows every few months, and replace them at least every couple years.
+Wash your pillows every few months, and replace them at least every couple of years.
 Clean your other bedding, including your comforter and duvet, regularly as well.

 People who exercise routinely tend to sleep better than those who don’t.
-It doesn’t take much: even just 10 minutes of moderately rigorous exercise can make a difference.
+It doesn’t take much: even just 10 minutes of moderately vigorous exercise can make a difference.
 Just make sure you finish your exercise at least two hours before bed.
 Otherwise, your workout routine could interfere with your bedtime.

 Thinking about the problems that are worrying you can keep you up at night.
 Try to relax when it’s time for bed.
 Meditation and yoga may help your body wind down.
-Other relaxation techniques to try including repeatedly counting to 10 in your mind or tensing and relaxing your muscle groups one at a time.
+Other relaxation techniques to try include repeatedly counting to 10 in your mind or tensing and relaxing your muscle groups one at a time.
 You could also try jotting down your thoughts and fears, which can help you clear your mind and bring some closure to the day.

 Bright lights from your gadgets and devices will stimulate your brain and keep you wide awake.
-Turn off cell phones, laptops, TVs, tablets, and other devices with back lights at least one hour before you want to fall asleep.
+Turn off cell phones, laptops, TVs, tablets and other devices with backlights at least one hour before you want to fall asleep.
 That includes your e-reader; while reading may make you tired, the bright light on the screen will do the opposite.